-Around 18 months ago, Rolex’s “cheaper” brand Tudor has unveiled its Tudor Heritage Chronograph (Ref.
-70330) automatic watch that paid tribute to the legendary Tudor Oysterdate from the 1970s.
+Around 18 months ago, Rolex’s “cheaper” brand Tudor has unveiled its Heritage Chronograph (Ref.
+70330) that paid tribute to the legendary Tudor Oysterdate from the 1970s.
 The resemblance between the original and the reissue was, well, a little less than obvious, so, learning on past mistakes the brand decided to offer this new Tudor Heritage Chrono Blue featuring styling that makes it look almost like a faithful recreation of the old “Montecarlo” version of the same Oysterdate range.

-Since the new watch comes powered by a slightly refinished version of the ETA 2892-A2 self-winding ebauche (although they renamed it as Tudor 2892, the only thing that seems to differ it from the base caliber is a branded and decorated oscillating weight), while the original was animated by a hand-wound Valjoux 234 caliber, the original and the “reissue” feature slightly different layouts of the dials.
+Since the new watch comes powered by a slightly refinished version of the self-winding ETA 2892-A2 (although they renamed it as Tudor 2892, the only thing that seems to differ it from the base caliber is a branded and decorated oscillating weight), while the original was animated by a hand-wound Valjoux 234 caliber, the original and the “reissue” feature slightly different layouts of the dials.

 Besides mildly reshaped hour and minute hands and new pointers on the sub-dials, the new watch also swaps the small seconds and 45-minute chronograph indicators.
-Although less authentic, the new layout at least makes it easier to see the subsidiary seconds indicator without pulling your shirts cuff all the way up.
+Although less authentic, the new layout at least makes it easier to see the subsidiary seconds indicator without pulling your shirt’s cuff all the way up.

 You have probably already noticed that the Heritage Chrono Blue‘s bezel features 11 Arabic numerals instead of the usual diving scale.
-That’s perfectly normal since, with its not particularly impressive WR rating of 150 meters, this watch is clearly not a diver.
+That’s perfectly normal since, with its not particularly impressive WR rating of 150 meters, it is not a diver.
 So the bezel is supposed to be used as a second time zone indicator.
 To make using the GMT function easier, Tudor decided to allow the bezel to rotate both in clock- and counterclockwise directions.

 What I really like about this watch is that the timekeeper swaps the crude-looking notched crown and push-pieces of the original in favor of new parts featuring more refined knurling pattern on gripping surfaces.

-All in all, this is a very nice gadget for those who want to get a “classic” sporty timekeeper, but doesn’t care for a used watch with so many Oysterdates and other legendary names of dubious origin flooding the market in recent years.
+All in all, this is a nice gadget for those who want to get a “classic” sporty timekeeper but doesn’t care for a used watch with so many Oysterdates and other legendary names of dubious origin flooding the market in recent years.
 Price is still to be announced*, but it will surely cost less than a Rolex with similar functionality.

-Tudor Heritage Chrono Blue Automatic watch specification
+Tudor Heritage Chrono Blue specification